 Exercise can pump up your brain as well as your body, and may slow down serious cognitive ailments like dementia.
 Even a modest amount of exercise can lead to measurable improvements.

-A new study from the University of British Columbia looked at the progression of vascular dementia, scanning the brains of older adults and examining the areas associated with memory, decision-making, and attention.
+A study from the University of British Columbia looked at the progression of vascular dementia, scanning the brains of older adults and examining the areas associated with memory, decision-making, and attention.
 Half of the participants then engaged in a simple walking program: one hour of brisk walking, three times a week.

 It worked!
 After six months, the walkers’ brains worked more efficiently, which correlated with improved performance on cognitive tests.